llreda/RSNA/README.md

 ```

 ## Submission scores
-on the leadboard, my final submission is ensembled by ten models.
+on the leadboard, my submission is ensembled by **ten** models.
 The results are

 - public:  0.4084
 - private:  0.4126

-This code repository is a modified and pure version.
-Three models were retrained and submitted.
+This code repository is a modified and pure version. **Three** models were retrained and submitted.
 The results are:

-- public:  0.4084
+- public:  0.40244
-- private:  0.4126
+- private:  0.42373